 - No kneading: This is your opportunity to make a lovely lookiou can ng rustic bread without kneading and waiting for it to rise, so grab that chance!
 All this bread needs is gentle mixing and light touch just to form the dough into a disk.
 Don’t bother making it smooth, we want it to look rustic.
 The rougher it look, the better.

-- Buttermilk vs. milk: Since this bread does not require yeast and long rest period, buttermilk is one of the key ingredients for the bread to have a softer texture.
+- Buttermilk vs. Milk: Since this bread does not require yeast and long rest period, buttermilk is one of the key ingredients for the bread to have a softer texture.
 Since buttermilk is acidic, it will react with baking soda helping the bread to rise as it bakes in the oven.
 I have tried using regular milk, it was ok but it was a little bit dense as compared to using buttermilk.
-You don’t need to buy whole carton of buttermilk just to make this bread, you can make your own by mixing 1/2 cup milk + 1/2 tsp lemon juice or white vinegar.
+You don’t need to buy whole carton of buttermilk just to make this bread, you can make your own by mixing 1/2 cup milk + 1 teaspoon lemon juice or white vinegar.
 Let rest for 10-15 minutes or until it starts to curdle.

-- Hot and always close oven: Always pre-heat your oven, just like making biscuits, hot oven is a must to have the puff-up and rustic looking bread.
+- Hot and Always Close Oven: Always pre-heat your oven, just like making biscuits, hot oven is a must to have the puff-up and rustic looking bread.
 Although it is always tempting to open the oven to check the bread, avoid doing that.
 Closed oven all-through out the baking will create a rustic and lovely brown crust, which is totally worth the wait.
 Opening the oven will let the steam and heat escape and can deflate the bread.

-- Use of add-on ingredients: I suggest that you soak in water and honey whatever dried fruits you are using before adding it to the dry ingredients.
+- Use of Add-On Ingredients: I suggest that you soak in water and honey whatever dried fruits you are using before adding it to the dry ingredients.
 Dried fruits have a tendency to absorb moisture of the liquid when added into the mixture.
 This means that it will compete with the dry ingredients and it could absorb the moisture that is supposed to be for the flour, resulting to a dry soda dough.
 Soaking it in water will soften the dried fruits and at the same time will make it moist even when it is baked.

 There you go, few tips to remember.
 Let’s put it to use and let’s get started!